 If you haven’t heard of CLA yet, it’s a powerful polyunsaturated fatty acid we must obtain from our diets (such as a Paleo or ketogenic diet) that’s been shown to help fight cancer, discourage weight gain and build muscle, and high-quality grass-fed beef and butter from healthy, grass-fed cows or other animals are the top sources of CLA.

 1. Potential Cancer Fighter

 CLA sources have proved their ability as cancer-fighting foods in multiple animal studies.
-As a study published in the journal Cancer pointed out CLA is unique in the fact that it comes from animal source since the majority of natural, anticancer substances are of plant origin.
+As a study published in the journal Cancer suggests, CLA is unique in the fact that it comes from animal sources since the majority of natural, anticancer substances are of plant origin.
 Additionally, animal-derived CLA’s “anticancer efficacy is expressed at concentrations close to human consumption levels.”
-(5)